 Indian architecture has never belonged to a single style or a single moment in time.
-It is layered complex and endlessly evolving shaped by climate craft spirituality and rapid urban change all at once.
-From ancient stepwells to modern campuses India has always understood that buildings must respond to how people actually live rather than how trends suggest they should.
+It is layered complex, and endlessly evolving.
+Shaped by climate, craft, spirituality, and rapid urban change all at once.
+From ancient stepwells to modern campuses, India has always understood that buildings must respond to how people actually live rather than how trends suggest they should.
 Modern Indian architects inherited this complexity and turned it into a strength creating design languages that feel contemporary while remaining deeply connected to place.
 The following five architects helped define what modern Indian architecture could become both within the country and on the global stage.

 Balkrishna Doshi

 Doshi believed architecture should serve people first and everything else second.
 Influenced by modernist principles yet rooted in Indian life his work focused on climate social interaction and affordability.
 Projects such as Aranya Housing demonstrated how thoughtful design could create dignity and community at scale.
 Doshi’s contribution lies in proving that modern architecture in India could be humane inclusive and deeply contextual.
+Institute of Indology, Ahmedabad, IIM, Bangalore, CEPT University (Centre for Environment and Planning Technology), Ahmedabad are some of the famous building created by Doshi.

 Charles Correa

 Correa shaped modern Indian architecture through a profound understanding of climate and urban life.
 He rejected imported ideas that ignored local conditions and instead developed spaces centred around courtyards terraces and natural ventilation.
 His work including cultural institutions housing and city planning projects showed how architecture could balance tradition with progress.
 Correa’s influence extends beyond buildings into the very way Indian cities imagine growth.
+Gandhi Memorial Museum, Ahmedabad, Bharat Bhavan, Bhopal, Jawahar Kala Kendra, Jaipur are some of the creations by Correa.

 Also Read: Top Mexican Architects Preserving Culture Through Design